-Hydroelectric power can offer a dependable energy source, replacing fossil fuel plants in areas with sufficient stream flows, like the Pacific Northwest where it supplies 50% of its electricity.
+Hydroelectric power can offer a dependable energy source, replacing fossil fuel plants in areas with sufficient stream flows, like the Pacific Northwest, where it supplies 50% of its electricity.

 Although North America has mostly utilized its prime hydropower sites, Africa possesses substantial untapped potential, presenting an opportunity to significantly increase the continent’s energy.
-Droughts, however, can dramatically cut power production making hydropower less dependable over longer periods.
+Droughts, however, can dramatically cut power production, making hydropower less dependable over longer periods.

 Fast Facts